JoseDFN/JoseDFN/README.md

 - 🌱 I’m currently learning **backend development for scalable applications with Spring Boot.**

-- ☁️ I'm interested in cloud computing and DevOps practices, and I'm exploring **AWS** to integrate backend services with cloud platforms.
+- ☁️ I'm interested in learning about cloud computing and DevOps practices.
+I'm eager to explore tools like AWS to enhance backend services with cloud integration.

-- 💬 Ask me about **Python, Flask, HTML and JavaScript.**
+- 💬 Feel free to ask me about **anything you'd like to discuss—I'm always open to new conversations!**

 - 🚀 I'm also passionate about **cryptocurrencies and blockchain technologies**, and I'm exploring **Solidity** for smart contract development.